Troubleshooting¶

 ft-sdk < 1.4.1

-Turn off automatic Plugin AOP settings
+Disable automatic Plugin AOP settings by setting

 FTRUMConfig setEnableTraceUserResource(false)

-, and customize a CustomEventListenerFactory inheriting fromFTResourceEventListener.FTFactory
+, then customize a CustomEventListenerFactory inheriting fromFTResourceEventListener.FTFactory

 ft-sdk >= 1.4.1